Carless days in New Zealand: Response

 There were 3,136 successful prosecutions against those who broke the carless days rules.
 It is estimated that approximately 0.2% of the people breaking the rules were caught and prosecuted.
 The first person prosecuted under the scheme was Gordon Marks of Christchurch, who forgot that at 3:45am, after a post-party nap in his car, his "car-less day" had started at 2am.
-At his trial, the judge understood Marks' error, but he was still fined $50 rather than the $400 maximum fine to show the legislation had "teeth".
+At his trial, the judge understood Marks's error, but he was still fined $50 rather than the $400 maximum fine to show the legislation had "teeth".

 Impact

 The government claimed that the plan reduced petrol consumption by 3%, while independent analysis estimated a reduction of 3.6%.
 Those that were subject to the scheme reduced their petrol consumption by 5%.
 It is estimated that the price would have had to rise by 87.5% to achieve the same reduction in petrol consumption achieved by carless days.

 Carless days led to notable mode shift for work and shopping trips.
 While cars continued to be used for the majority of work trips on carless days (from 88% to 66%), there was a notable increase in car pooling (5% to 19%), bus (2% to 7%), motorbike (2% to 7%) and bicycle usage (7% to 12%).
 Shopping trips while still predominantly done by car on carless days (88% to 55%), led to mode shift towards bicycle usage (3% to 15%) and walking (9% to 20%).
 Recreational trips also continued to be taken by car on carless days (88% to 66%), however a significant proportion (33%) of trips were postponed and there was little evidence of mode shift.